waterfloo/8812au-20210629/Monitor_Mode - Realtek.md

 ### Disable interfering processes

-Option 1, recommended for Kali and Raspberry Pi OS.
+Option 1
 ```
 sudo airmon-ng check kill
 ```

-Option 2, another way that works for me on Linux Mint and Ubuntu:
+Option 2, another way that works for me on Linux Mint:

 Note: I use multiple wifi adapters in my systems and I need to stay connected to the internet while testing.
 This option works well for me and allows